Skip to Main Content

 What was "Beilstein"?

 The Beilsteins Handbuch der organischen Chemie was a compilation of checked information on carbon compounds drawn from the journal and patent literature.
 The 4th Edition was published by Springer Verlag in 503 volumes (over 440,000 pages) from 1918 to 1998, and covered the literature on organic chemistry fairly comprehensively up to 1959, and then more selectively for heterocyclic compounds up to 1979.
-Most factual data from the Beilstein Handbook through 1959 was added to the Reaxys database.
+Most factual data from the Beilstein Handbook up to 1959 were added to the Reaxys database.
 Due to its age and arcane arrangement, Beilstein is rarely used in print today, but it remains an important artifact in the history of chemical information.

 Location